Explore the Outdoors

 Being in nature and understanding its benefits can positively impact children’s physical and mental health.
 Knowledge of natural environments can promote outdoor activities and a more active lifestyle.

-Knowledge of the natural world introduces children to the concept of biodiversity—the variety of life on Earth.
+Knowledge of North American wildlife introduces children to the concept of biodiversity—the variety of life on Earth.
 They learn about the importance of different species and their roles in providing ecosystem services such as pollination, clean water, and climate regulation.

 Understanding the natural world is crucial for understanding cultural practices, historical events, and indigenous knowledge tied to the environment.

-Learning about nature and the creatures that inhabit it can foster empathy and compassion in children.
+Learning about North American wildlife and the creatures that inhabit it can foster empathy and compassion in children.
 They may develop a greater understanding of the needs and challenges faced by wildlife and their habitats.

 Knowledge of the natural world can teach children practical skills, such as gardening, identifying edible plants, and basic survival skills in the wilderness.